Skip to main content Skip to footer

 Please remember…

-Local NHS teams will do everything they can to help people through a difficult situation.
+Local NHS teams are doing everything they can to help people through a difficult situation.
 We know that this may be an upsetting situation, but please be patient and remember that healthcare staff are doing their very best to help.

 Key Messages